Planning a trip to Florence and seeing rain in the forecast?

 When it rains in Florence, we love to visit museums (there is no shortage of them in the city).
 You'll be inside, without getting wet.

-When it rains in Florence, you can also head to Museo dell'Opera del Duomo (Piazza del Duomo 9, entry fee €6) where sculptures that once packed the Duomo and Baptistery are exhibited.
+When it rains in Florence, you can also head to the Museo dell'Opera del Duomo (Piazza del Duomo 9, entry fee €6), where sculptures that once adorned the Duomo and Baptistery are now exhibited.

-Although just behind the Duomo, the museum is rarely crowded.
+Although located just behind the Duomo, the museum is rarely crowded.
 At the top of the monumental staircase stands Michelangelo's radiant Pietà.

 Florence in the rain?
 Sounds like the perfect day to explore its food scene.